brandocms/brando/README.md

 scope "/admin", as: :admin do
   pipe_through :admin
+  # only pass private if you need a custom model.
   users_resources "/brukere", private: %{model: Brando.Users.Model.User}
   get "/", Brando.Dashboard.Admin.DashboardController, :dashboard
 end

 scope "/" do